msraask3/NFT-Recommender-system/README.md

 # NFT Recommender system

-This is the origin Pytorch implementation of the paper **NFTs to MARS: Multi-Attention Recommender System for NFTs**.
+This is the Pytorch implementation of the paper **NFTs to MARS: Multi-Attention Recommender System for NFTs**.
 All experiments were repeated three times, which can be replicated with three different random seeds (2022, 2023, 2024).<br>
 <br>
 Explore our [Data Description](Data_description.md) for detailed data information, and [Experimental Details](Experimental_details.md) for the detailed experiment settings.